CloudLabsAI-Azure/mslearn-fabric/Instructions/Labs/MS-04-data-science.md

     ![](./Images/p5t8p3.png)

+   > **Note:** Make sure the session is stopped, otherwise the new notebooks created doesn't work.

    >**Note:** If you can't see the **Stop Session** option, it means the Spark session has already ended.

 ## Summary